godwinnwalozie/godwinnwalozie/README.md

 I enjoy working with people, in operations, strategy, with data, with tools, on tranformational projects, with Data Science, open source, digital products, exploration, manipulation and predictive analysis with supervised models- Sklearn 😀

 ## 💪💼 My Expereince
-I have over 12 years of combined work experience in the consulting,B2B IT SaaS Industry .
+Iver 12 years of combined work experience in the consulting,B2B IT SaaS Industry .
 Have held progressive roles in Sales - Business Operations, Revenue Operations, Data and Business Intelligence and Strategy.
 As a trutsted advisor in operations, I have maneged average $35m a quarter revenue forcast to target, suppoting and providing business and analytical driven insights to support GTM strategy executions and growth.
+I have spearheaded various transformational projects that impacted positively on business performance, cultural effectiveness and process agility.

 ##
 I happy and willing to collaborate to further improve my skills up to the level of deep Machine learning and other scientific applications